WanderWashington/fipe-cars-manufacturers/README.md

 Developed in Django and Django Rest Framework, this project contains a API to get a Cars and Manufacturers, based in FIPE.
-Have a two routes:
+### Rotas:

     /veiculo/
     /marca/